Undergraduates

 What is psychology?

-Psychology is the scientific study of human thought behaviour, emotion, personality, development motivation and experience.
-It comprises a body of knowledge informed by research that supports professional practice where psychological skills and knowledge are applied in a wide range of areas and settings.
+Psychology is the scientific study of human thought, behaviour, emotion, personality, development, motivation, and experience.
+It comprises a body of knowledge informed by research that supports professional practice, where psychological skills and knowledge are applied in a wide range of areas and settings.

 What is a psychologist and what do they do?

-Psychologists are professionally trained in the ways people think, feel, behave and learn.They are employed in a wide variety of fields in New Zealand, both in the public and private sectors.To work as a psychologist, you need to be registered with the New Zealand Psychologists Board and work under the Health Practitioners Competence Assurance Act.
+Psychologists are professionally trained in the ways people think, feel, behave, and learn.They are employed in a wide variety of fields in Aotearoa New Zealand, both in the public and private sectors.To work as a psychologist, you need to be registered with the New Zealand Psychologists Board and work under the Health Practitioners Competence Assurance Act.

 Where do psychologists work?